Upstart Personal Loan Review

 How Upstart’s Debt Consolidation Loan Works

 Upstart offers loans ranging from $1,000 to $50,000.
-It offers 3-to-5 year repayment terms, but you don’t get to decide which.
+It offers 3-to-5 year repayment terms, but you don’t get to choose.
 Your loan term and rate are non-negotiable.
 They’re generated by Upstart’s AI lending model, based on the information that you entered on your application and a soft credit pull.
 Once Upstart reveals your rate, you can either take it or leave it.
 Fortunately, you can check your rates without doing any damage to your credit score and it won’t take more than a few minutes.

 How to Apply for a Debt Consolidation Loan with Upstart

+Knowing how to get a personal loan is the first step toward getting control of your debts.
+Upstart is worth considering as a primary option for personal loans that can then be used for debt consolidation.
 The easiest way to apply for a debt consolidation loan with Upstart is to head to its website and click the “Check Your Rate” button.
 You’ll be prompted to fill out information about:

 - Desired amount